micsigen/fibonaccirestapi/README.md

 }
 ```

-This controller is concise and simple, but there is plenty going on.
-We break it down step
+This controller is simple and concise, but there’s a lot happening.
+Let’s break it down step by step.
-by step.

 The `@GetMapping` annotation ensures that HTTP GET requests to */fibonacci* are mapped to
 the `fibonacci()` method.